devprakashdp2021/Ticket-Ghar/README.md

 ### Following features are added in this project:
 + Fully responsive site
 + User can register/login and also reset their password if forgotten
++ User can also login using their google account
 + Movies can be searched by its name
 + Online ticket can be booked by making online payment
 + Interested user can also get their theatre added by getting approval by Admin